-You can also add a touch of extra flavour by pairing this dish with our Erbology Japanese Wasabi Crackers.
+You can also add a touch of extra flavor by pairing this dish with our Erbology Japanese Wasabi Crackers.

-They offer the clean heat of Japanese horseradish, which pairs so well with fresh vegetables and the flavours of soy and sesame.
+They offer the clean heat of Japanese horseradish, which pairs so well with fresh vegetables and the flavors of soy and sesame.

 However they’re also a great addition to your meal in terms of nutrition.
 They’re made with a base of sunflower seeds and linseeds, making them naturally prebiotic and a source of iron, magnesium and B vitamins.

 Their crisp, crumbly texture also adds a bit of added crunch alongside your bowl.